Glass & Glazing in the 21st Century: Design and Preservation of Contemporary & Historic Architecture

-An intensive 2-day conference/training program exploring the use, performance, maintenance, and preservation/restoration of glass in new and existing buildings and monuments.
+An intensive 2-day conference and training program exploring the use, performance, maintenance, and preservation/restoration of glass in new and existing buildings and monuments.
 Followed by a 1-day program focused on stained glass.

 The conference will be followed on March 22, 2010 by an optional stained glass program, offered at no additional cost to conference attendees.
-Information on this important symposium, including conference schedule, speakers, continuing education credits, and the registration form, are on-line at the Boston Society of Architects' HRC website.
+Information on this important symposium, including conference schedule, speakers, continuing education credits, and the registration form, are online at the Boston Society of Architects' Historic Resources Committee.